kamillionlabs/hateoflux-documentation/docs/cookbook.md

 7. **Embedding the Shipment Resource**: The `withEmbeddedResource()` adds an embedded resource to the main resource.
 8. **Wrapping Shipment Data for Embedding**: `HalEmbeddedWrapper.wrap(shipment)` transforms the `ShipmentDTO` into a `HalEmbeddedWrapper`.
 This wrapper prepares the shipment data for embedding within the order resource, ensuring it conforms to HAL standards.
 9. **Adding Links to the Shipment Resource**: The `withLinks()` method is now part of the `HalEmbeddedWrapper` and adds links to the embedded resource, not to the main one.
 10. **Creating a Self Link for the Shipment**: `linkTo(ShipmentController.class, c -> c.getShipment(shipment.getId()))` is part of the `SpringControllerLinkBuilder`.
 It constructs a link to the shipment resource by referencing the `getShipment()` method of the `ShipmentController`.
-This approach automatically builds the `href` based on the controllers and the method's endpoint by reading values from Spring's annotations such as `@RequestMapping`.
+This approach automatically builds the `href` based on the controller's and the method's endpoint by reading values from Spring's annotations such as `@RequestMapping`.
 It also automatically expands the URI templates and adds query parameters if any arguments are marked with `@RequestParam`.
 11. **Defining the Relation Type for the Shipment Link**: `withRel(IanaRelation.SELF)` assigns the `self` relation type to the shipment link.
 This time we're using the `IanaRelation` enum, which defines a set of standardized relation types defined by [IANA](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
 12. **Specifying Additional Attributes of the Link**: `withHreflang("en-US")` sets the `hreflang` attribute of the shipment link to "en-US".
 This attribute informs clients about the language of the linked resource, which can be useful for content negotiation and accessibility.